 top of page

-Relationships depend on connection, whether it's the relationship you have with yourself or your relationships with others.
-Though we may not be able to connect physically with friends and family due to the pandemic, we are sharing this photo series shot in 2019, reflecting the value of connection, self-love and acceptance featuring Zinhle Mthembu and Koki Beuzana.
+Relationships depend on connection, whether it’s the relationship we have with ourselves or with others.
+Though we may not always be able to connect physically with friends and family, especially during times of distance like the pandemic, we are sharing this photo series shot in 2019, reflecting on the value of connection, self-love, and acceptance.

 "I feel really empowered, having short hair.
 It's really beautiful being bald, it shows that you have a strong character and you are not afraid of the world seeing you for who you are.
 But it's also not easy having a bald head and being dark in our society at times, it has a stigma of being ugly.
 But I still embrace my look."